-13. Going concern
+14. Going concern

-As at March 31, 2022, the company had shareholder's fund deficit of USD 16,824 (March 31, 2021: USD 13,905) and net current liabilities of USD 16,824 (March 31, 2021: 13,905).
+As at March 31, 2024, the Company had shareholder's deficit and net current liabilities of USD 3,140 (March 31, 2023: USD 17,950).
 The financial statements have been prepared on a going concern basis which assumes that the Company will continue in operational existence for the foreseeable future.
 The validity of this assumption depends on the continued financial support of the intermediate parent company; Bharti Airtel Limited.

-The directors are of the opinion that this support will be forthcoming over the next twelve months and therefore believe that it is appropriate for the financial statements to be prepared on a going concern basis.
+The directors are of the opinion that this support will be forthcoming over the next twelve months from the date of approval of the financial statements and therefore believe that it is appropriate for the financial statements to be prepared on a going concern basis.